MituuZ/convo-forge/docs/commands.md

 # Commands

 Commands can be entered during a chat by prepending the command with `:`.
-Commands are sensitive and support completion.
+Commands are case-insensitive and support completion.

 - help
 - list